koriaf/parks-bce-integration-bookable-things/design.rst

 ------------------

 Note that the booking has a **status** attribute.
-This will have one of the following 5 values:
+This will have one of the following 6 values:

 .. uml::

+   state pending #lightblue
    [*] --> pending
    note "new pending bookings\ncan be created\nin the Parks System\nby Agents (like BCE)" as N1 N1 --> pending
    pending --> denied
+   state denied #lightgreen
    pending --> accepted
+   state cancelled #lightgreen
    pending --> cancelled
    accepted --> cancelled
+   state completed #orange
+   state accepted #lightgreen
    accepted --> completed
    note "pending bookings can be cancelled\nby the Agent who made them,\nbut accepted bookings can only\nbe cancelled by the DeliveryOrg\nassociated with the Bookable Thing" as N2
    N2 --> cancelled